MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/PreviewProductFootprintRuleMapping.md

 ### <a href=#productorsectorspecificrule name="productorsectorspecificrule">productorsectorspecificrule</a>

-The product\x2dspecific or sector\x2dspecific ruleset applied for calculating or allocating GHG emissions.
+The product-specific or sector-specific ruleset applied for calculating or allocating GHG emissions.
 First included in: Sustainability\\CloudforSustainabilityCarbonDataModel/PreviewProductFootprintRuleMapping (this entity)

 #### Properties